ForEvolve/forevolve.github.io/_drafts/en/2023-12-01-an-atypical-asp-net-core-8-design-patterns-guide-third-edition.md

 -   Organize the code in different ways using only Minimal APIs.
 -   Explore a larger project that includes exception handling, object mapping, and grey-box testing.

+# Chapter 19

+-   Minor updates throughout the chapter.
+-   Add a BFF example that fronts the Chapter 18 REPR example and showcases API layering (low-level operation in Chapter 18 and higher-level logic/operation in Chapter 19).
+30 pages
+-   Remake the Adapter section images.
+-   Add an _Advantages and potential risks_ section under CQRS.

 # New Outline

 ```